kevinhartman/kafka-to-eventhub/README.md

 `--zookeeper` | Zookeeper hostname
 `--group-id` | Kafka group ID used for commit log `--adapter-object` | Fully qualified Scala root-level object name of function to use when converting deserialized data from Kafka to EventHub format
-`--kafka-params-object` | Fully qualified Scala root-level object name of function supplying a custom Kafak parameter map `--compression` | Compress events sent to EventHub using the specified format (currently supports 'gzip' only).
+`--kafka-params-object` | Fully qualified Scala root-level object name of function supplying a custom Kafka parameter map `--compression` | Compress events sent to EventHub using the specified format (currently supports 'gzip' only).
 If compression is used, EventHub consumers must be capable of decompressing data.
 For example, Azure Stream Analytics supports automatic decompression from an EventHub, which can be configured when adding a new input source.
 `--force` | Skip validation of Kafka parameters